soloeinsteinmit/Inventory-System/ProjectFiles/ReadMe.md

 ![](../src/main/resources/project_files_01.png)

-# The lib folder contains all the library dependancy you can import in to the project
+# The lib folder contains all the library dependency you can import in to the project

 > The main java class is the *InventoryManagementSystem.java*